nikomatsakis/babysteps/source/_posts/2015-12-18-rayon-data-parallelism-in-rust.markdown

 pointers" in sequential programs and "data races" were sort of distinct bugs: but now I see them as two heads of the same Hydra.
 Basically both are caused by having rampant aliasing and mutation, and both can be solved by the ownership and borrowing.
-Nifty.)
+Nifty, no?)

 [epiphany]: http://smallcultfollowing.com/babysteps/blog/2013/06/11/on-the-connection-between-memory-management-and-data-race-freedom/